sannies/mp4parser/README.md

 - Adding/Changing metadata
 - Shorten recordings by ommiting frames.

-My examples will all use H264 and AAC as these to codecs are most typical for MP4 files.
+My examples will all use H264 and AAC as these two codecs are most typical for MP4 files.
 AC-3 is also not uncommon as the codec is well known from DVD.
-There are also MP4 files with H263/MPEG-2 video tracks but they are no longer used widespread as most android phones   You can also
+There are also MP4 files with H263/MPEG-2 video tracks but they are no longer used widespread as most android phones.
+You can also

 Muxing Audio/Video
 --------------------